What is Grace and Peace Radio?

 I’m a born-again Christian holding to traditional positions on the triune God, the deity of Christ, salvation by faith alone in Christ alone, and the inspiration, inerrancy, and sufficiency of Scripture.

-I earned my master’s in Biblical Counseling from Luther Rice College & Seminary in 2015 and hope to complete my Masters in Divinity in Spring 2021.
+I earned my master’s in Biblical Counseling from Luther Rice College & Seminary in 2015 and my Masters of Divinity in 2021.
 I used to have a Christian blog called Throw Away Everything (“Why will you not repent, throw away everything, and serve the Lord?”
 Paul Washer).
 I’m also the author of Pleasant Places: Short Essays on the Christian Life.

 Being Baptist, I agree with The 1689 Baptist Confession of Faith and affirm the Baptist Faith & Message (2000).
 I also have a loving fellowship in Christ with those brothers and sisters in Christ who affirm the Westminster Confession instead, or otherwise fall under the umbrella of evangelical Christianity.

 I strongly oppose the word-faith prosperity movement and modern “easy-believism” Christianity that has become the hallmark of many churches.